stackbuilders/inflections-hs/README.md

 [![Build Status](https://travis-ci.org/stackbuilders/inflections-hs.png)](https://travis-ci.org/stackbuilders/inflections-hs)

 This library is a partial port of the [String Inflector](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html) from Ruby on Rails.
-Specifically, it implements the [`parameterize`](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-parameterize) and [`dasherize`](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-dasherize) functions from the Inflector.
+It currently implements methods such as `parameterize`, `transliterate`, `camelize`, `underscore` and `dasherize`.
+Please see the haddock documentation for a complete list of the functions implemented by this library.

+Unlike the ActiveSupport (Rails) and Ember implementations of inflections, this library uses a parser to verify the input to functions like `camelize`.
+This is done to ensure that the output strings adhere to the syntax that they are supposed to generate.

 ## Usage